 By leveraging the U.S. Web Design Standards we built a site that boasts a fully 508 compliant design throughout while still delivering fresh content on critical issues surrounding the privacy of our most sensitive citizens.
 Combining creative conception and user experience every step of the way, the end product is an accessible, responsive site, designed for flexibility and , optimized for web performance.

 Giving the audience a voice.

-A priority for AEM in ensuring students’ privacy is to make sure parents have an outlet to voice concerns and file complaints.
+A priority for DoE in ensuring students’ privacy is to make sure parents have an outlet to voice concerns and file complaints.
 We made this possible by adding a “File a Complaint” button on the site which allows parents to reach out directly if they feel their child’s rights have been violated under FERPA (The Family Educational Rights and Privacy Act).